Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 There is no denying that traditional timber windows are beautiful.
 KJM has been installing hardwood windows in Hampshire for over 40 years, and for Grade II Listed buildings, they are often the only legal choice.

 However, for most homeowners in Andover and Winchester, the choice between Real Timber and Heritage uPVC (Residence 9) is a battle between the Heart and the Wallet.
-With modern enhancements in technology, the gap in aesthetics has closed significantly, but the gap in cost remains huge.

 1. The Upfront Cost Difference